 Localizing with the Transifex Client

-Or alternatively, use a plugin like the Managed script plugin.
+Alternatively, you can use a plugin like the Managed script plugin.

 After finishing all the steps above, follow the set of commands below to set up your repository configuration in a file called .tx/config.
-In this example, we named our project in Transifex mytxproject
+In this example, we named our project in Transifex mytxproject.

 $ git clone http://git.example.com/git/myapp.git